SylvainTirreau/hubspot-cms-JetBrains/README.md

 ## Troubleshootings

 ### Emmet
 When autocompletion is done, you can switch between variables of the inserted code by pressing `tab`.
-But if Emmet is activated, this press on `tab` will create a tag with the string you've just entered.
+But if Emmet is activated, this press on `tab` will create in html files a tag with the string you've just entered.

 #### If you're not using Emmet
 Deactivate it: go to **settings** or **Preferences** section (**IDE name | Preferences** for macOS or **File | Settings** for Windows and Linux), and choose **Editor** > **Emmet** (or search `Emmet`), then unckeck `Enable Emmet` on each subsection (`HTML`, `CSS`, `JSX`).